robert/robert.github.com/_posts/2019-06-25-i-was-7-words-away-from-being-spear-phished.md

 I'm not sure how the University of Cambridge fits into this story.
 I don't know whether "Gregory Harris" and "Neil Morris" are real people whose university accounts were compromised, or fake people created by someone who compromised the university computing system itself, or if I'm just completely misunderstanding what happened.
 I don't want to publicly pry too much into Gregory or Neil's online lives, just in case they are in fact real, but my strong suspicion is that they are fake.
 This is wild speculation, as is everything else that follows, so if you work in IT at the University of Cambridge then please don't hate me.
 Please do tell me more about what actually went on though.

-I haven't been able to find any online trace of either "Gregory Harris" or "Neil Morris", other than their alleged LinkedIn profiles.
+I haven't been able to find any online trace of either Gregory Harris or Neil Morris, other than their alleged LinkedIn profiles.
 Once again, this is perfectly fine.
 Not everyone has to be on Instagram or write public Star Wars fan fiction.
 However, Gregory Harris's LinkedIn profile has recently been taken down - it still appears in Google searches, but is not available on LinkedIn.
 And while Morris's profile is still up, it sure looks like it's a fake.

 Neil's profile looks reasonable enough at first glance.